-- Director of Distance Learning
+- Online Committee

 - Division Chair

 - Instructional Dean

 - Vice President of Academic Affairs

 E. Delivery of Distance Education Courses

 - 1. Faculty assigned to teach a distance education course will be responsible for the design and delivery of instruction.
 As with traditional courses, distance education faculty are responsible for the following: - a.
 Maintaining the rigor and quality of the course.